barharding/Election_Analysis/README.md

 ## Election Audit Results
 The election results python script, tabulates its results from a raw data file named ***election_results.csv***.
 This file contains the following three columns of data: Ballot ID, Count, and Candidate Voted for.

-The first section of the script initializes a number of variables, lists & dictionaries to contain values or results.
+The first section of the script initializes a number of variables, lists & dictionaries to store values or results.
+In addition, these are used in a calculations in the code.

 ````python
 # Initialize a total vote counter.